 have 60 days after the assessment notice date to make a complaint about their property assessment amount.

-Taxes are due June 29.
+Taxes are due on the last business day of June.
 This change doesn't impact

 By making this change,

 property assessment appeals can be handled before tax notices are issued.
 Property assessment amounts may be appealed, property tax amounts are not appealable.